openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-ability-featureAbility.md

 disconnectAbility(connection: number): Promise\<void>

-Disconnects this ability from a specific a ServiceAbility.
+Disconnects this ability from a specific ServiceAbility.
 This API uses a promise to return the result.

+**Model restriction**: This API can be used only in the FA model.

 **System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

-**Note**: This API can be used only in the FA model.

 **Parameters**